SuperOfficeDocs/superoffice-docs/docs/developer-portal/security/new-certificate.md

     ![Certificates -screenshot][img3]

+6. Store the **private key** somewhere safe!
+You can't look it up in the Developer Portal later.

-6. Click **Save Settings**.
+7. Click **Save Settings**.

-7. Request to publish the new configuration.
+8. Request to publish the new configuration.

 ## Read more